ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-number/index.md

 ]
 ```

 ### Prevent Stepping

+`agNumberCellEditor` allows disabling the stepping behaviour.
+Edit any cell in the grid below and note that stepping is disabled.

 <grid-example title='Number Editor with Changed Precision' name='number-editor-prevent-stepping' type='generated' options='{ "modules": ["clientside"] }'></grid-example>

-The stepping behavior to increment/decrement the numeric value using the <kbd>↑</kbd> <kbd>↓</kbd> arrow keys can be disabled as shown below:
+The stepping behaviour to increment/decrement the numeric value can be disabled as shown below:

 ```js
 columnDefs: [